 The Study Group

 The Study Group meets to discuss a wide variety of books related to religion, philosophy and science, with topics chosen by members to reflect a diversity of interests in the sources and development of liberal religion.
-The Study Group meets the third Monday of each month from September through June.
+The Study Group meets once a month, usually on a Monday at 7:30 pm, September through June in Room 18.
 All are invited to join.
 Contact Tim Bartik for more information.

 Talking Pots is a group that gathers the first Tuesday of the month at 3:00p.m. in our church kitchen to prepare a meal for the Open Door/Next Door Shelter downtown.
 Newcomers are always welcome.